mxio/flint/README.md

 - The philosophy behind your project.
 - Basic usage and getting started instructions.
 - A list of comparable projects that inspired yours or would be suitable alternatives.

-Use Flint to help ensure that each new project you create will be structured in contributor friendly way.
+In addition to the README, basic files such as the LICENSE and Bootstrap scripts to support simple installation of the project.
+Use Flint to help ensure that each new project you create will be contain contribution files and is structured in a contributor friendly way by checking your project's folder for files needed for collaboration.

 ### Install